What is ESN?

 Who are we for?

-ESN also provides relevant information and encourages the future exchange students to gain the international experience and gain relevant insight to different cultures.
+ESN also provides relevant information and encourages the future exchange students to gain the international experience and gain relevant insight into different cultures.